 - International and Exchange Student Services

-- Study Abroad Program
+- Study Away Program

 - Faculty-Led Programs

 - National Student Exchange (NSE)

 - The Global Portfolio, and

 - Fulbright US Student Program

 The Office of Global Education and Initiatives provides an array of study away opportunities for both undergraduate and graduate students through the Study Away Program, Faculty-Led Programs and NSE.
 While away, students take courses toward their degree and develop a professional awareness of their discipline in a global context.
 Students may study away for one semester, a full academic year, on a summer program, or on a faculty-led "short course" during the winter, spring or summer term.
+Students may also have the opportunity to participate in non-credit Global Educational Opportunities (GEOs) as coordinated by their academic department.